cchow33/cchow33/README.md

-- 👋 Hi, I’m Carmen, an aspiring Data Analyst from Toronto!
+- 👋 Hi, I’m Carmen, a Data Analyst from Toronto!
 - 📈  Check out my data analytics projects where I use R, SQL, Tableau, and Excel to solve business problems.
 - 💻 I'm also passionate about web development and design
 - ⚡ I've built web applications using the following technologies: